 Ethiopia is the second most populous country in Africa.
-Linguistically, the country is a mosaic of about 100 languages that can be classified into four groups–Semitic, Cushitic, Omotic and Nilotic.
-Apart from a five-year occupation by Mussolini's Italy from 1935-1940, it was never colonised.
+Linguistically, the country is a mosaic of about 100 languages that can be classified into four groups – Semitic, Cushitic, Omotic and Nilotic.
+Apart from a five-year occupation by Mussolini's Italy between 1936 and 1941, it was never colonised.
+Ethiopia continues to experience ethnic conflict, including in the Tigray region of northern Ethiopia.

 Ethiopia is home to the African Union.
-Ethiopia was a founding member of the Common Market for Eastern and Southern Africa (COMESA); and is a member of the Intergovernmental Development Authority (IGAD) which has developed a strong focus on early warning systems for conflict and disaster in the region.
+Ethiopia was a founding member of the Common Market for Eastern and Southern Africa (COMESA); and is a member of the Intergovernmental Development Authority (IGAD).

-Trade between Australia and Ethiopia is small but Ethiopia is endowed with mineral resources and is keen on bilateral investment and sharing expertise.
+Trade between Australia and Ethiopia is small, but Ethiopia is endowed with mineral resources.

 Australia moved into a new chancery in Addis Ababa in July 2014, having opened a mission in 2010.
-Ethiopia has been represented by an ambassador in Canberra since December 2013.
+Ethiopia is represented by an Ambassador in Canberra.

 Economic and trade information